 Resting: Upon receiving your order in the mail, it's always a good idea to let your perfumes rest for a couple days at least before trying them.
 Extremes of heat and cold during travel can temporarily alter the scent of a perfume.

-Application: To open our sample vials, wiggle the cap back and forth carefully while gently lifting.
+To open our free sample vials, wiggle the cap back and forth carefully while gently lifting.
 Apply to your skin with the attached applicator wand, or you may tip the vial upside down with your finger over the opening to get a slightly larger amount.